Distribute materials such as books, toys and games to expose children to new experiences and stimulate language development and self-expression.

 The term “disability” covers a wide range of the spectrum, including cognitive, physical, sensory, learning, speech or emotional challenges.

-Dr. Alayna E. Townsend, PhD, CCC-SLP is a US certified speech language pathologist with a specialty in autism spectrum disorder (ASD).
-Dr. Townsend is the Developmental Director of the US non-profit Smiles for Speech.
-She is currently the lead speech language pathologist and an interdisciplinary diagnostic team member at UT Physicians Center for Autism and Related Conditions (CARC).
+Alayna E. Townsend, PhD CCC-SLP is a Speech-Language Pathologist with a specialty in autism spectrum disorder (ASD).
+She is currently the lead speech-pathologist and an interdisciplinary diagnostic team member at UT Physicians Center for Autism and Related Conditions (CARC).
 Dr. Townsend also serves as clinical educator and adjunct professor at the University of Houston.
-She has clinical expertise in early diagnosis of children at-risk of ASD, early language development, Childhood Apraxia of Speech (CAS), and Augmentative and Alternative Communication (AAC) for children with ASD and emerging communication skills.
+She has clinical expertise in the early diagnosis of children at-risk of ASD, early language development, Childhood Apraxia of Speech (CAS), and Augmentative and Alternative Communication (AAC).

 Thanh Dinh is a Canadian-trained Occupational Therapist currently working with geriatric rehabilitation.
 He received his Master of Science in Occupational Therapy in Canada at the University of Western Ontario.
 Thanh relocated to New York City in 2015 to begin his professional career, where he gained experience working with children and adults with physical, mental, and intellectual disabilities.
 He has a strong desire to help others while traveling and immersing himself in new cultures around the world.